Quickstart Worker Service

 Docker

-Chronicle is available as a Docker Image.
-For local development, we recommend
+Chronicle is available as a Docker image.

 docker run -d -p 27017:27017 -p 8080:8080 -p 35000:35000 cratis/chronicle:latest-development